valist-io/valist-js/README.md

 make start
 ```

-This will install all dependencies and build and serve the `valist` Next.js app.
+This will install all dependencies and build and serve the `valist` Next.js app on `localhost:3000`.

 ## Contributing